kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 [vector-space]: https://en.wikipedia.org/wiki/Vector_space
 [linear-trans]: http://mathworld.wolfram.com/LinearTransformation.html

-$T$ may be represented by a matrix, and under certain conditions, its eigenvalues and eigenvectors can characterize the transformation _completely._ This happens when (a) the eigenvectors are _linearly independent,_ i.e., no two eigenvectors are parallel, and (b) when they _span_ the vector space, i.e., any vector within the space can be constructed from a linear combination of the eigenvectors.
+$T$ may be represented by a matrix, and under certain conditions, its eigenvalues and eigenvectors can characterize the transformation _completely._ This happens when (a) all the eigenvectors are _linearly independent,_ i.e., no two eigenvectors are parallel, and (b) when they _span_ the vector space, i.e., any vector within the space can be constructed from a linear combination of the eigenvectors.
 The eigenvectors are then said to form a [_basis_][basis] for the space.

 [basis]: https://en.wikipedia.org/wiki/Basis_%28linear_algebra%29